futile55/Oculus-Apertor/README.md

 makes sure the driver keeps his eyes considerably open during the ride.

-Salient features of the app include:
+Salient features of the app include the following:

  * An app that prevent accidents while driving.
- * Forces the user to keep his eyes open.
+ * Forces the user to keep his eyes open while driving.
  * Has an eye exercise if user is feeling sleepy.
  * Can send messages to contacts if an accident occurs.
  * Alerts the driver to keep his phone in-front of him for